 The classic oyster bar has been getting a bit of a makeover lately with new spots continuing to pop up around the country that match a menu of bivalves with topnotch spirits and cocktails.
 From absinthe to rum to whiskey, spirits and cocktail enthusiasts can sip and slurp like never before.
-Here are 12 spots giving equal billing to their cocktails and their catch of the day.
+Here are 12 of the best oyster bars for cocktails.

 Eventide Oyster Bar (Portland, Maine)

 In as much as there is such a thing, Eventide’s cocktail list is as “classic oyster bar” as they come.
 It veers towards the savory, with tequila Bloody Marias, a Dirty Dirty Martini made with oyster brine, and even a Bubbly Mary with bloody mix and cava.
 And for the diehards?
 Oyster shooters served ”naked” with just frozen vodka or ”spicy” with a jolt of jalapeno tequila and salsa verde.

 Boozy slushies and oysters—match made in heaven?
 We think so, especially when one of the guys behind the operation is Derek Brown, who runs some of DC’s top bars.
 And there’s a bonus.
 One dollar from every oyster shooter goes to support the Oyster Recovery Partnership.

 Sleek and sexy, GT teeters between raw bar and restaurant.
 With its welcoming banquettes and cozy lighting, it leans mostly toward the latter.
 Oysters usually appear in shooter form, dressed with tobiko caviar and raw tuna.
 Cocktails, too, are fairly genteel, like the All Too Uncommon with gin, Campari, yuzu and rose water, or the Old Money, a heady blend of bourbon, Aperol, walnut liqueur and allspice.